-Your coach may be supplied with a Ladder mounted on the rear driver side door.
+Your motorhome may be supplied with a Ladder mounted on the rear driver side door.

 The ladder on your motorhome is provided for limited access to the roof.
+The ladder must be removed from the stored position and mounted on the roof rail for use.